in-the-keyhole/khs-react-router-demo/README.md

-For our final act, we're going to add some slight transitions to make it look a little more magical - and this is the real world, so let's be honest: we're going to fudge some loading times with this as well. ;)
+For our final act, we're going to add some slight transitions to make it look a little more magical - and this is the real world, so let's be honest: we're going to fudge some loading times with this as well so the perceived experience is better. ;)

 First, let's install a library that will help us get this done.